- 📖 Geeky Medics OSCE Book

-Broader assessment of a postoperative surgical patient [SHE BOXED approach]
+- A broader assessment of a post-operative surgical patient [SHE BOXED approach]

 As with all OSCE stations, you should first introduce yourself, confirm the patient’s details and gain consent to proceed.
 The examiner of the station may then ask you to describe how you would approach an acutely unwell surgical patient.

 An example of a response could be:

 “I would approach the patient using a structured A-E approach according to Advanced Life Support guidelines, initiating immediate management as required and escalating appropriately.”